-The CTRI established alliances with non-profit organizations to facilitate technology transfer and development of novel therapies.
-These non-profit organizations will serve as a resource for CTRI investigators seeking to commercialize inventions and enhance clinical trial infrastructure.
+The ACTRI established alliances with non-profit organizations to facilitate technology transfer and development of novel therapies.
+These non-profit organizations will serve as a resource for ACTRI investigators seeking to commercialize inventions and enhance clinical trial infrastructure.

 CONNECT, founded in 1985 by UCSD, is an independent entity serving all academic institutions in San Diego.
 It links academic researchers, entrepreneurs, venture capitalists, and business service providers to develop new companies and translate scientific knowledge into biomedical or technology products.